ALF28Dev/Order-Book-CPP/README.md

 - Implement Chart Visualisation in version 2.0 using logic from version 1.0.
 - Good Until Cancelled Order Type.
 - Ensure objects allocated within memory pools are correctly aligned in memory.
+- Move away from AVL tree-based implementation to a bitmap-based approach, where we move between price levels by finding the next or previous free level by finding the next/previous set/unset bit.